-"Many multicultural students experience intense culture shock when they come to college," says Harvard Graduate School of Education lecturer Josephine Kim, a national certified counselor whose research and clinical experience with multicultural populations span residential facilities, community agencies, and public and private schools.
+"Many multicultural students experience intense culture shock when they come to college," observes HGSE lecturer Josephine Kim, a National Certified Counselor whose research and clinical experience with multicultural populations span residential facilities, community agencies, and public and private schools.
 "The adjustment challenges for young people who have been raised in the U.S. by immigrant parents can be complex and multifaceted."

 Some Korean Americans grow up denying their Korean heritage in order to fit in, only to become drawn into activities and organizations that emphasize that heritage when they arrive at college.
 "A lot of students are confused about themselves at that point," Kim says.
 "They don't understand why they hated their ethnic identity before and now find themselves completely immersed in it."
 That confusion, coupled with parents' high expectations for success in school and careers, the frustration of having white peers constantly question their "American-ness," as well as body image and other concerns that are common to all teens are among the factors that put Korean American students at risk for a growing list of emotional and psychological issues.